Note: This is the summary of my posts (they are written in Japanese):

 parameter: addr = http://../../etc/passwd

-1. GetUri(addr) is called
+is called Path.GetFullPath(addr)

-4. Path.GetFullPath(addr) returns the full path (e.g. /home/etc/passwd)
+returns the full path (e.g./home/etc/passwd

-5. The full path passed to new Uri(String).
-This may result file:///home/etc/passwd.
+)- The full path passed to

-6. Attempt to acquire the resource, file:///home/etc/passwd.
+. - Attempt to acquire the resource,

 Security Issue

-Like the samples shown above, DownloadString(String) can access to the local resource, like /etc/passwd.
+can access to the local resource, like /etc/passwd

 Directory Traversal

-If the program runs at /home/mayth, for example, the code below will returns the content of /etc/passwd.
+If the program runs at /home/mayth, for example, the code below will returns the content of /etc/passwd

 WebClient.DownloadString("http://../../../etc/passwd")